Are Katanas Legal in Australia? Complete Sword Laws Guide by State (2026)

 Tasmania (TAS)

 Swords do not require a licence or exemption in Tasmania.
-Legal for collection, display, re-enactments, and martial arts.
+Collection, display, re-enactment and martial arts use are all legal.

 Northern Territory (NT)